Safe Control for Nonlinear Systems Under Faults and Attacks Via Control Barrier Functions: Safe Control Under Actuator Failures

 \section{Safe Control Under Actuator Failures}

-Motivated by FT-CBF based approach on sensor fault, in this section, we propose a CBF-based passive FTC to mitigate actuator failures.
+Motivated by FT-CBFs for sensor faults, in this section, we propose a passive fault-tolerant control based on CBFs to mitigate actuator failures.
 We consider a nonlinear control system affected by actuator failures in a noise-free scenario.
 The system dynamics can be described as

 where $u^F_t$ represents the actuator's output with failures.